gianfaye/gianfaye-jekyll/_posts/2013-09-30-your-startup-is-breaking-bad.md

 ---
 {% include JB/setup %}

-*__SPOLER ALERT:__ If you haven't watched the series yet (until the finale), be warned that this post will give references to scenes of Breaking Bad and may contain spoilers.
+*__SPOLER ALERT:__ If you haven't watched the series yet (until the finale), be warned that this post will give references to scenes of Breaking Bad and contains spoilers.
 Read at your own risk.*

 Assuming you are Walter White, you just realized that either your present career is hopeless or your life is somewhat heading towards a dead end (or you're just getting bored).
 You need to do something about it.